SweptThrone/Swept-s-Deathmatch/README.md

 # Swept's Deathmatch
 A custom FA:S-based gamemode I worked on during winter break-ish.
-Extremely hard-coded, I'm planning to release a "developer" version.

 ### HEADS UP
 This gamemode is very old and very bad.